ircv3/ircv3-specifications/core/metadata-3.2.md

     key        ::= <sequence of a-zA-Z0-9_.:- >
     value      ::= <utf8>

-The value keys are defined as follows:
+These are the defined tokens:

 * `maxsub`: the maximum number of keys a client is allowed in its subscripion list.
 See the [Metadata subscriptions](#todo) section for more details.
 * `maxkey`: the maximum number of keys a client is allowed to set on its own nickname.

-TODO is this still required? include it for back compat?
-If `METADATA` is supported, it MUST be specified in `RPL_ISUPPORT` using the `METADATA` key.
-Servers MAY specify a limit on the number of explicitly-set keys per-user; the format in that case MUST be `METADATA=<integer>`, where `<integer>` is the limit.
+Clients MUST silently ignore any unknown tokens.

-### Server notification
+### Server message

-Clients that request the `metadata` capability MUST be able to handle the `METADATA` server notification.
-After negotiating this capability, servers MAY send these notifications to clients at any time.
+Clients that request the `metadata` capability MUST be able to handle incoming `METADATA` messages.
+After negotiating this capability, servers MAY send this message to clients at any time.

-The format of the `METADATA` server notication is:
+The format of the `METADATA` server message is:

     METADATA <Target> <Key> <Visibility> <Value>

-`Target` MUST be a valid nickname or channel name.
+`Target` is a valid nickname or channel name.

-`Key` MUST be a valid key name
+`Key` is a valid key name

-`Visibility` MUST be an asterisk (`*`) for keys visible to everyone, or an implementation-defined value which describes the key's visibility status; for instance, it MAY be a permission level or flag.
+`Visibility` is an asterisk (`*`) for keys visible to everyone, or an implementation-defined value which describes the key's visibility status; for instance, it MAY be a permission level or flag.
 (TODO should we define a prefix like STATUSMSG for this value?)

-`Value` MUST be a UTF-8 encoded value.
+`Value` is a UTF-8 encoded value.

 ### Client command

-The format of the `METADATA` client command is:

     METADATA <Target> <Subcommand> [<Param 1> ... [<Param n>]]

-`Target` MUST be a valid nickname or channel name.
-Clients MAY use the asterisk symbol (`*`) when targeting their own nickname.
+`Target` is a valid nickname or channel name.
+Clients SHOULD use the asterisk symbol (`*`) when targeting their own nickname.

-`Subcommand` MUST be one of the following, described in detail along with any `Param` further in the document:
+`Subcommand` is one of the following, described in detail (including any required params) further in the document:

 * [GET](#todo)
 * [LIST](#todo)